Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 What are the technologies that Uber has been researching?

-In recent years, Uber has increased the budget for its R&D activities and was intensely researching self-driving technologies like image processing, pattern recognition, navigation systems, autopilot, lidar, etc.
+In recent years, Uber has increased its R&D budget and has been intensively researching self-driving technologies such as image processing, pattern recognition, navigation systems, autopilot, and lidar

-The proof lies in the company’s patent portfolio that gives a glimpse of its research in different technologies: Uber has 844 patent families and a total of 2497 patents in its portfolio.
+The proof lies in the company’s patent portfolio, which offers a glimpse of its research across different technologies: Uber has 844 patent families and a total of 2497 patents.

-These patent families can be classified into 6 research areas on which Uber was focusing.
+These patent families can be classified into six research areas on which Uber was focusing.

 Uber technology research

-The above chart clearly indicated the scope of self-driving research for the company.
+The chart above clearly outlines the scope of the company’s self-driving research

-Uber had started researching autonomous driving back in 2015 when it created a subsidiary Advanced Technologies Groups (Uber ATG).
-Major players like Softbank, Toyota, and Denso had previously invested in Uber ATG to give it a boost.
+Uber began researching autonomous driving in 2015, when it created a subsidiary, Advanced Technologies Group (Uber ATG).
+Major players such as SoftBank, Toyota, and Denso had previously invested in Uber ATG to give it a boost.

 Further, Uber spent around two billion dollars on its ATG unit.
-Uber was certainly not the only one to spend this much on self-driving, but if they are successful in developing a self-driving vehicle in collaboration with Aurora, it certainly would be the most beneficial one since they are the biggest ride-hailing company in the world.
+Uber was undoubtedly not the only one to spend this much on self-driving.
+Still, if they are successful in developing a self-driving vehicle in collaboration with Aurora, it would certainly be the most beneficial, since they are the world’s largest ride-hailing company.

-We wanted to go a tad deeper and figure which were the core self-driving research areas of Uber, so we looked up its patents and research publications.
-Below we have listed all the core technologies Uber was focusing intensely on for making its self-driving ride-hailing cab service a reality
+We wanted to go a tad deeper and figure out which were Uber’s core self-driving research areas, so we looked up its patents and research publications.
+Below, we have listed all the core technologies Uber focused on to make its self-driving ride-hailing cab service a reality

 Artificial Intelligence

-Uber has a dedicated department for AI — UberAI, which is important for Uber’s future growth as it underpins many technologies and services on the platform.
+Uber has a dedicated AI department, UberAI, which is essential for Uber’s future growth, as it underpins many of the platform’s technologies and services.

 According to Ghahramani, these are some of the areas in which Uber AI is working.